Dev24910/CharGPT/README.md

 Model architecture (Transformer-based GPT-like model).
 Training loop with evaluation on training and validation sets.
 Text generation using the trained model.
-# Dependencies
-To install the required dependencies for this project, run:

-bash
-Copy code
-pip install -r requirements.txt
-Major Libraries Used:
-torch: For building and training the model.
-numpy: For numerical computations.
-tqdm: For progress bars during training.
-The requirements.txt file contains all the packages used in this project along with their versions.

 # How to Use the Notebook
 1. **Clone the Repository**: